Lastshadows/Web-and-text-Analytics/README.md

 # Web-and-text-Analytics
-Project of Web And tewt Analytics course in ULiège, about inferring the grade people would  rate objects for sale on Amazon based on their description
+Project of Web And tewt Analytics course in ULiège, about inferring the usefulness score people would rate reviews of objects to sale on Amazon based on a dataset of reviews